Quantum mechanics: Philosophical implications

 Bohmian mechanics shows that it is possible to reformulate quantum mechanics to make it deterministic, at the price of making it explicitly nonlocal.
 It attributes not only a wave function to a physical system, but in addition a real position, that evolves deterministically under a nonlocal guiding equation.
 The evolution of a physical system is given at all times by the Schrödinger equation together with the guiding equation; there is never a collapse of the wave function.
 This solves the measurement problem.

 Everett's many-worlds interpretation, formulated in 1956, holds that all the possibilities described by quantum theory simultaneously occur in a multiverse composed of mostly independent parallel universes.
 This is a consequence of removing the axiom of the collapse of the wave packet.
 All possible states of the measured system and the measuring apparatus, together with the observer, are present in a real physical quantum superposition.
-While the multiverse is deterministic, we perceive non-deterministic behavior governed by probabilities, because we don't observe the multiverse as a whole, but only one parallel universe at a time.
+While the multiverse is deterministic, we perceive non-deterministic behavior governed by probabilities, because we do not observe the multiverse as a whole, but only one parallel universe at a time.
 Exactly how this is supposed to work has been the subject of much debate.
 Several attempts have been made to make sense of this and derive the Born rule, with no consensus on whether they have been successful.

 Relational quantum mechanics appeared in the late 1990s as a modern derivative of Copenhagen-type ideas, and QBism was developed some years later.